Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Experiments

 The objective of a watermarking algorithm is to effectively identify texts generated by LLMs, i.e., achieving a high true positive rate (TPR), while not classifying texts created by humans as LLM-generated, i.e., with a low false positive rate (FPR).
 By raising the threshold for the z-score in detection processes, we can effectively reduce the FPR.
 We set this threshold to maintain FPRs at two different levels: 0\% and 1\%.
 This is achieved by identifying the threshold corresponding to the top 0\% (or 1\%) of the z-scores of all `baseline completions' on the test set.
 Using these thresholds, we then evaluate the TPR for watermarked texts generated by LLMs.
 Additionally, we evaluate the semantic coherence between texts generated with and without watermarks by LLMs.
 We measure this by calculating the cosine similarity of their sentence embeddings, obtained using the SimCSE model (as detailed in Sec.~\ref{semantic loss}).
 The metric assesses the impact of watermarking on the quality of generated text.
 For each FPR level, we plot a trade-off curve between TPR and semantic similarity to assess the performance of the watermarking algorithms.

-We compare our methods with KGW~\cite{kirchenbauer23a} and SWEET~\cite{lee2023wrote} (which is based on KGW), by plotting trade-off curves of TPR and semantic similarity for the two settings, FPR=0\% and FPR=1\%.
-For each setting, we set \(\gamma=0.25\) and vary \(\delta\) in \([1.0, 3.0]\) for both KGW and SWEET to generate different pairs of TPR and semantic similarity.
+We compare our methods against KGW~\cite{kirchenbauer23a}, SWEET~\cite{lee2023wrote}, MultiBit~\cite{wang2023towards}, SIR~\cite{liu2023semantic}, and EXP-edit~\cite{kuditipudi2023robust}.
+Both SWEET and SIR rely on prompts during detection, which is impractical in many real-world scenarios.
+To ensure a fair comparison, we also include variants of these baselines that do not use prompts during detection, namely $\text{SWEET}_\text{NoPrompt}$ and $\text{SIR}_\text{NoPrompt}$.
+We plot trade-off curves of TPR and semantic similarity for the two settings, FPR=0\% and FPR=1\%.
+We vary \(\delta\) within the appropriate range for each baseline to generate different pairs of TPR and semantic similarity.
+For KGW, SWEET, and $\text{SWEET}_{\text{NoPrompt}}$, we set \(\gamma = 0.25\).
+For MultiBit, we use message lengths of 9 and 7 for which the FPR is 0\% and 1\%, respectively.
+Multinomial sampling with a temperature of $1.0$ and Top-$k$ of 50 is used for text generation.
 For our method, we generate different pairs of TPR and semantic similarity using different initializations of the $\gamma$- and $\delta$-generator networks.
 Then we fit a curve to these pairs (i.e., points) for each method and plot the curves to form the Pareto frontier~\cite{giagkiozis2014pareto}, which represents the best trade-off curve of TPR and semantic similarity.
 For more details, please refer to Appendix~\ref{sec:appdix_exp}.